linnovate/mean/README.md

 * Twitter Bootstrap - Defined as bower module in the [bower.json](bower.json) file.
 * UI Bootstrap - Defined as bower module in the [bower.json](bower.json) file.

-## Configuration
-See the [config](config/) folder and especially the [config.js](config/config.js) file.
-Here you will need to specify your application name, database name, as well as hook up any social app keys if you want integration with Twitter, Facebook, GitHub or Google.

 ## Quick Install

  The quickest way to get started with MEAN is to clone the project and utilize it like this: